What is Blockchain Technology, and How Does it Work?

-The phrase “blockchain technology” has likely been used with cryptocurrencies like Bitcoin over the past few years.
+The phrase “blockchain technology” has been used when describing cryptocurrencies like Bitcoin over the past few years.
 You may even be wondering what blockchain technology is and how it works.
 Blockchain has been around for the last decade, and many people still wonder what it is and how vital it is in the digital world.

 Blockchain has moved from being a foundation for cryptocurrency to the backbone of many other digital sectors worldwide.
 However, as blockchain technology continues to evolve, there is a need to grow with the evolving technology and learn about the basics of blockchain and how it works.
 Let’s go over the workings of blockchain technology and its relevance to the evolving digital world.

 Blockchain is a technique for storing data that makes it difficult or impossible for the system to be altered, hacked, or otherwise abused.
 A blockchain is a distributed ledger technology DLT that allocates and copies transactions among a network of computers.
 Blockchain technology is a framework for storing public transactional records (commonly referred to as “blocks”) across multiple databases in a network connected by peer-to-peer nodes.
 This type of storage is referred to as a “digital ledger.”

 Blockchain is a decentralized, permanent ledger that makes it easier to track assets and for recording transactions among a network of businesses.
 An asset might be physical (a house, a car, money, or land) or intangible (intellectual property, patents, copyrights, branding).
 Almost anything of value may be recorded and traded on a blockchain network, lowering risk and increasing efficiency for all users.